luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 Download manga using the TUI by selecting the source/scrapper, search the manga/comic you want and then you can select each chapter to download (use `tab` to select all).
 This is what I use when downloading manga that already finished publishing, or when I'm just searching and testing out how it downloads the manga (directory name, and manga information).

-Note that some scrapters will contain duplicated chapters, as they have uploaded chapters from the community.
+Note that some scrapters will contain duplicated chapters, as they have multiple uploaded chapters from the community, usually for different *scanlation groups*.
 This happens a lot with [MangaDex](https://mangadex.org/).

 ### Inline